Summary

 Finalising the Solution

-Search came out as the best solution mainly through the discussions with product, technology, and customer success leadership.
+Search came out as the best solution mainly through the discussions with product, technology, and customer success teams.
 Secondary research on the existing products in the markets validated those discussions.

 For this particular challenge only a small portion of useful inputs came through direct customer reviews and interviews.